 G2 rating: 4.6/5 (409 reviews)

-Choose GoCo if: Paperwork and document management are your biggest operational drag.
+Choose GoCo if: HR paperwork and document management are your biggest operational drag and you need small business HR software that gets you structured fast.

-Skip GoCo if: You need deep global payroll or advanced analytics built into the same system.
+Skip GoCo if: You need deep global payroll or advanced people analytics built into the same HR system.

 TriNet Zenefits

-TriNet operates a co-employment model — you share the employer relationship with TriNet, which lets your small business access Fortune 500-level benefits that would otherwise be out of reach for a 30-person team.
-Health insurance, 401(k), workers' comp — TriNet pools thousands of SMBs to negotiate rates you can't get alone.
-It's closer to outsourcing your HR function entirely than buying software.
+TriNet operates a co-employment model where you share the employer relationship with TriNet, which lets your small business access Fortune 500-level benefits that would otherwise be completely out of reach for a 30-person team.
+Health insurance, 401(k), and workers' comp are all covered as TriNet pools thousands of small businesses to negotiate rates you simply cannot get alone.
+It is less like buying HR software for small business and more like outsourcing your entire HR function to a dedicated team.

 What you'll like:

-• Competitive benefits that help you hire and retain against larger companies
+• Competitive benefits package that helps small businesses hire and retain talent against much larger companies

-• Full-service payroll, compliance, and 24/7 HR advisory support
+• Full-service payroll, compliance management, and 24/7 HR advisory support included

 What you might not like:

-• The PEO model is a significant commitment for early-stage teams
+• The PEO model is a significant commitment for early-stage small business teams

-• Co-employment means sharing some control with a third party
+• Co-employment means sharing some employer control with a third party

-• Less configurable than pure SaaS HR tools
+• Less configurable than pure SaaS HR software tools

 G2 rating: 4.0/5 (765 reviews)

-Choose TriNet if: You want to outsource HR complexity entirely and offer competitive benefits without building internal infrastructure.
+Choose TriNet if: You want to outsource HR complexity entirely, offer competitive benefits to your small business team, and stop building internal HR infrastructure from scratch.

-Skip TriNet if: You want HR in-house or you're not ready for co-employment.
+Skip TriNet if: You want to keep HR in-house or your small business is not yet ready for a co-employment arrangement.

 Namely HR Software